Ocean acidification: Algae and seagrasses

 Another possible effect would be an increase in harmful algal bloom events, which could contribute to the accumulation of toxins (domoic acid, brevetoxin, saxitoxin) in small organisms such as anchovies and shellfish, in turn increasing occurrences of amnesic shellfish poisoning, neurotoxic shellfish poisoning and paralytic shellfish poisoning.
 Although algal blooms can be harmful, other beneficial photosynthetic organisms may benefit from increased levels of carbon dioxide.
 Most importantly, seagrasses will benefit.
 Research found that as seagrasses increased their photosynthetic activity, calcifying algae's calcification rates rose, likely because localized photosynthetic activity absorbed carbon dioxide and elevated local pH.

 Fish larvae

-Ocean acidification can also have affects on marine fish larvae.
-It internally affects their olfactory systems, which is a crucial part of their development, especially in the beginning stage of their life.
+Ocean acidification can also have effects on marine fish larvae.
+It internally affects their olfactory systems, which is a crucial part of their early development.
 Orange clownfish larvae mostly live on oceanic reefs that are surrounded by vegetative islands.
-With the use of their sense of smell, larvae are known to be able to detect the differences between reefs surrounded by vegetative islands and reefs not surrounded by vegetative islands.
-Clownfish larvae need to be able to distinguish between these two destinations to have the ability to locate an area that is satisfactory for their growth.
-Another use for marine fish olfactory systems is to help in determining the difference between their parents and other adult fish in order to avoid inbreeding.
+Larvae are known to use their sense of smell to detect the differences between reefs surrounded by vegetative islands and reefs not surrounded by vegetative islands.
+Clownfish larvae need to be able to distinguish between these two destinations to be able to find a suitable area for their growth.
+Another use for marine fish olfactory systems is to distinguish between their parents and other adult fish, in order to avoid inbreeding.